TyronCameron/Taproots.jl/docs/src/index.md

 # Taproots.jl

-This library helps you traverse your own nested structs and data in easy peasy ways!
+This library helps you traverse nested structs and data (including your own custom ones) in easy peasy ways!
-This library is inspired by AbstractTrees.jl.
+This library is inspired by `AbstractTrees.jl` and provides abstract interface.

 For the purposes of this package, we'll consider *any* struct a taproot if:

 - It has nested data which can be accessed from the struct in some way (whether by using keys or by actually holding that data)
-- That nested data forms a Directed Acyclic Graph (DAG) (warning, this package can't handle cycles -- you'll get stackoverflow)
+- That nested data forms a Directed Acyclic Graph (DAG) (although this package can handle cycles)
 - "Distance" between nodes is not something we need to consider (unless it can be held in data of some kind).

 That's right, no need to use some struct I created.
-You can use your own and traverse it a bunch of ways.
+You can use your own and traverse it a bunch of ways (safe from stack overflow!).

 Worth a quick note that a Taproot is not quite as general as a DAG -- with the main difference being that a Taproot has only one root node, and all other nodes eventually point inwards to that root node.
 Obviously DAGs can also have a distance between nodes -- but we're not interested in that.
 We're only interested to see if a node can or cannot be reached by another one.

 That being said, many structures in the world form Taproots:

 - File and folder structures (pls ignore symlinks)
 - Nested data structures such as JSON, YAML, and so on.
-Nested Julia Dicts also do this
+Nested Julia Dicts also do this.
 - A response variable with all its causally-related covariates.

 ## Installation